All Episodes

 She's joined a church that she really loves.

-It's a Christian, non-denominational church.
+It's a Christian non-denominational church.

-Uh I've been wanting to talk to Linda's pastor about a number of issues, and she refuses to even give me I said I just want to reach out to him on a spiritual level.
+I've been wanting to talk to Linda's pastor about a number of issues, and she refuses to even give me.

-And I even that doesn't work.
+And even that doesn't work.

-Um why are you so reluctant for me to talk to your pastor?
+Why are you so reluctant for me to talk to your pastor?

 Hmm.